root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 If a projected field has attached columns, these columns are alias columns to physical columns attached to the source field.
 The following restrictions apply on field projections:
-  - The source field and the target field must have the same structure, except for an `RNTupleCardinality` field, which must have a collection field as a source.
+  - The source field and the target field must have the same structural role, except for an `RNTupleCardinality` field, which must have a collection field as a source.
   - For streamer fields and leaf fields, the type name of the source field and the projected field must be identical.
   - Projections involving variants or fixed-size arrays are unsupported.